 - Any new tax imposed by the government

-- Any expenditure of personal nature such as tips, drinks, telephone charges, laundry, etc.
+- Expenditures of personal nature such as tips, drinks, telephone charges, laundry, etc.

 - Escort fee